netzkolchose/django-computedfields/docs/manual.rst

 accordingly.

 Note the format of the depends string - it consists of the relation name and the field name separated by '#'.
-The field name is mandatory (due to the way the dependency resolver works) and can either point to another computed field or any ordinary database field.
-The relation name part can span serveral models, simply name the relation in python style with a dot (e.g. ``'a.b.c#field'``).
+The field name is mandatory for other computed fields and can be omitted for ordinary database fields.
+The relation name part can span serveral models, simply name the relation in python style with a dot (e.g. ``'a.b.c'``).
-A relation can be of any of foreign keys, m2m and their back relations.
+A relation can be of any of foreign key, m2m and their back relations.
 One2one relations are not supported yet.

 ..
 NOTE::